 Charith Perera (Internet of Things)

-Dr. Charith Perera is a Postdoctoral Researcher at the Department of Computing, Open University, UK.
-He received his BSc (Hons) in Computer Science in 2009 from Staffordshire University, UK and MBA in Business Administration in 2012 from University of Wales, UK and PhD in Computer Science at The Australian National University, Australia.
+Dr. Charith Perera received his BSc (Hons) in Computer Science in 2009 from Staffordshire University, UK and MBA in Business Administration in 2012 from University of Wales, UK and PhD in Computer Science at The Australian National University, Australia.
 Previously, he worked at Information Engineering Laboratory, ICT Centre, CSIRO.
-His research interests are Internet of Things, Sensing as a Service, Privacy, Middleware Platforms, Sensing Infrastructure, Human Computer Interaction, and Context-awareness.
+His research interests are Internet of Things, Sensing as a Service, Privacy, Middleware Platforms, and Sensing Infrastructure.

 Kasun S Perera (Database Systems)

 Kasun S Perera is a PhD student in the Faculty of Computer Science in Technische Universität Dresden, Germany.
 He also enrolled at Aalborg University, Aalborg, Denmark leading to a joint doctorate degree under European Erasmus Mundus Program.
 He completed his Master of Science in Computing and Information Science at Masdar Institute of Science and Technology in Abu Dhabi, UAE, in collaboration with Massachusetts Institute of Technology.
 After finishing his undergraduate degree in Computer Science from University of Colombo School of Computing he worked as a Research Assistant at National University of Singapore.
 Kasun’s current research focus is on Model-based database systems where statistical and other representative models stored in the database are used to answer user queries.
 He also work in data mining and machine learning areas particularly interested in Smart Grids and Renewable Energy Integration.